gsa-oes/office-of-evaluation-sciences/pages/resources.md

 permalink: /resources/
 image: /assets/img/resources.jpg
 ---
+## 2016 Resources

+On September 15, 2016, the Social and Behavioral Sciences Team released their second annual report demonstrating measurable progress, in areas ranging from military retirement security to school-meals access for low-income students, in implementing the President's Executive Order, "Using Behavioral Science Insights to Better Serve the Nation” over the past year.

-## Quick Links
+## 2015 Resources

 On September 15, 2015, President Obama signed an Executive Order directing Federal agencies to use behavioral science insights to better serve the American people.
-To learn more about the Executive Order, the work of the Social and Behavioral Sciences Team, and related initiatives, please see below:

 [Executive Order on WhiteHouse.gov](https://www.whitehouse.gov/the-press-office/2015/09/15/executive-order-using-behavioral-science-insights-better-serve-american)